ihatenodejs/librecloud-web/README.md

 ## Environment Variables

 At the time of writing, LibreCloud is not in the state of perfection, and as such we are expecting that you have a setup exact to ours.
-While this will change in the future, we still suggest that provide all of the listed environment variables.
+While this will change in the future, we still suggest that provide all the listed environment variables.

 ### Authentik

 We use [Auth.js](https://authjs.dev) to provide authentication for users through Authentik.
-To do this, you will need to create a new OAuth2 provider in Authentik and put it's configuration in your `.env` file.
+To do this, you will need to create a new OAuth2 provider in Authentik and put its configuration in your `.env` file.

 If you need more help doing this, there is a fantastic guide [on Authentik's wiki](https://docs.goauthentik.io/docs/add-secure-apps/providers/oauth2/).